acidanthera/BrcmPatchRAM/README.md

   * BrcmFirmwareRepo.kext: Install to /System/Library/Extensions (/Library/Extensions on 10.11 and later).
 This kext is slightly more memory efficient than BrcmFirmwareData.kext, but cannot be injected by a bootloader.

   * Advanced users: For custom firmware injectors, install the injector plus BrcmFirmwareRepo.kext.
 This works from either /S/L/E or through bootloader injection.
 Optionally, you may remove all the firmwares from BrcmFirmwareRepo.kext/Contents/Resources.
 If you're using the injector through the bootloader, the IOProviderClass in the Info.plist for BrcmFirmwareRepo.kext must be changed from "disabled_IOResources" to "IOResources".

+Keep in mind that BrcmPatchRAM3.kext also requires BrcmBluetoothInjector.kext to be installed.
+Starting with macOS 10.15, this is the only supported configuration because due to framework changes BrcmPatchRAM.kext and BrcmPatchRAM2.kext are incompatible with macOS 10.15.
+In case you forget to install BrcmBluetoothInjector.kext, Bluetooth will appear to be available but it won't work at all.

 Also, if you have a non-PatchRAM device (or you're not sure), install one of BrcmNonPatchRAM.kext or BrcmNonPatchRAM2.kext, depending on macOS version, never both.
 Although these kexts do not install any firmware (these devices have firmware built-in), they still depend on BrcmPatchRAM/BrcmPatchRAM2.kext.